MicrosoftDocs/azure-docs/articles/partner-solutions/astronomer/astronomer-troubleshoot.md

 ---
-title: Troubleshooting your <astronomer> deployment
+title: Troubleshooting your productname deployment
-description: This article provides information about getting support and troubleshooting an <astronomer> integration.
+description: This article provides information about getting support and troubleshooting an productname integration.
 author: flang-msft

 ms.author: franlanglois